 Carefully follow disposal instructions when this medicine is no longer needed.
 Dispose of used Subsys spray units in the disposal bags provided with this medication.
 Empty any unused spray units into the disposal bottle provided.

 Since Subsys is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking Subsys?
+What should I avoid while using Subsys?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how fentanyl will affect you.
-Do not drink alcohol.
-It can increase your risk of a dangerous side effect while taking Subsys.
+This medicine may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how Subsys will affect you.
+Dizziness or severe drowsiness can cause falls or other accidents.